sesethu04/sesethu04.Portfolio.github.io/README.md

 </video>

 ---
-# Reflection on Coding My CV in Markdown Using the STAR Method
+# Reflection on Coding My CV in Markdown

 ## 🟡 Situation (Context and Understanding of the Task)
 As part of the portfolio development assignment at CPUT, we were required to design a professional digital portfolio and include our curriculum vitae (CV) using Markdown language.
 This task aimed to assess our ability to apply industry-relevant tools and demonstrate an understanding of modern documentation practices used in the Information Technology field.